oguimbal/jcool-docs/negociation/intro.md

 On each review, it is likely that the claims will be modified in some way:

 - Claimed amounts may change (if a fact that has been used to compute those amounts has been changed)
-- Claim scores may change (depending on the facts, some facts may directly or remotly influence claim scoring)
+- Claim scores may change (depending on the facts, some facts may directly or remotely influence claim scoring)
 - Some claims may be removed or added (if justice.cool has detected a change in the described situation, and the demander changes his/her claims).

 ?> Each time you review a fact, you will be able to join comments and/or documents to give some arguments to your opponent.